Baby Sign Language QuickStart Basics

 3.4 Expansion: Add Words to Your Signing Vocabulary

 As your baby starts to learn the starter signs, keep adding new signs.
-As some of these new signs become mastered, add still more signs.
+As some of these new signs become mastered, continue adding more signs.
 The more signs a child can add to their vocabulary, the better.

 Signs should follow your child’s interests.
 A lot of children are interested in animals, foods, or colors so these make excellent starter signs.